 Sums to 1 across all rows

-Variable named rx

-Does not exist

 Variables other than prop that are present in this table must also be present in the input data

 Covariate proportions

-Specification of covariate distributions to construct a simulated study population

 {?
 When individual-level data are not available, you may instead construct a simulated study population according to marginal distributions of covariates.
 Continuous variables are simulated assuming a truncated normal distribution specified below in Continuous variable characteristics.
 Categorical variables are simulated according to the proportional distributions specified below in Categorical variable characteristics.

-The disadvantage of using this approach rather than individual-level data is that, it assumes independency of covariates.
+The disadvantage of using this approach rather than individual-level data is that it assumes the covariates are independent.
 However, joint distributions may be specified for categorical covariates when covariance is known.}

 Continuous variable characteristics